errsole/errsole.js/README.md

 The `meta` function must be the first function in the chain, followed by the desired logging function.

-## Contribution and Support

-**Contribution:** We welcome contributions!
-If you have ideas for improvements, feel free to fork the repository, make your changes, and submit a pull request.

-**Support:** If you are facing issues, [Open an issue](https://github.com/errsole/errsole.js/issues/new) on the GitHub repository.

-## Resources
+## Useful Links

 * [FAQs](https://github.com/errsole/errsole.js/discussions/categories/faqs)

+* **Encountering issues?** [Open an issue](https://github.com/errsole/errsole.js/issues/new) on our GitHub repository.

+* **Have questions?** Use our [Q&A forum](https://github.com/errsole/errsole.js/discussions/categories/q-a).

-* Have questions, want to request a feature, or share ideas?
-Use our [Q&A Forum](https://github.com/errsole/errsole.js/discussions/categories/q-a).
+* **Want to request a feature or share your ideas?** Use our [discussion forum](https://github.com/errsole/errsole.js/discussions/categories/general).

+* **Want to contribute?** First, share your idea with the community in our [discussion forum](https://github.com/errsole/errsole.js/discussions/categories/general) to see what others are saying.
+Then, fork the repository, make your changes, and submit a pull request.

 ## License